socarium/makarasoc/README.md

 ## Overview

-**Socarium** is a modular, open-source Security Operations Center (SOC) management package designed to simplify the deployment, management, and testing of SOC platforms.
+**MakaraSOC** is a modular, open-source Security Operations Center (SOC) management package designed to simplify the deployment, management, and testing of SOC platforms.
 Developed collaboratively **idCARE UI** and supported by **JICA**, MakaraSOC integrates industry-standard tools like Wazuh, DFIR IRIS, Shuffle, MISP, Velociraptor, and OpenCTI, providing a streamlined approach to cybersecurity monitoring, analysis, and incident response.

 <div align="center" width="100" height="100">